open/close all folders

 Scott: Why don't you go back to... to...
 Montrealhalla.

 - Wouldn't Hit a Girl: "What?
 Is that like a moral high ground or something?"

-- Combat Medic: In the game, she's the only one who can heal all players at once by summoning Knives.
+- Combat Medic: In the game, she's the only one who can heal all players at once by summoning Knives (the assist move having Knives bring coffee for everyone).
 Kim can heal, but she can only heal herself.

 - Deadpan Snarker: Snarks a lot at the ridiculous things that happen around her.

-- Drop the Hammer / Batter Up: Her choice of weapons
+- Drop the Hammer: Her choice of weapons includes a hammer.

 - Femme Fatale: Parodied.
 The fact that she used to smoke (and still does on certain occasions) makes Scott think that she is evil.
 Many of her exes accuse her of ruining their lives and drawing them to villainy, but they are just using her as an excuse for their actions.